Bachelor of Science (Honours) Information Technology Management CW248

 IT (Information Technology) Management involves the coordination of complex computer systems in organisations including the selection, installation and maintenance of all computing technologies.

-This is a critical role in any organisation as the efficient management of IT is vitally important for all aspects of a business, from customer service to finance, sales, manufacturing, storage and delivery.
+This is a critical role in any organisation as the efficient management of IT is vitally important for all aspects of a business.

-This four-year honours programme provides a unique blend of business and IT subjects which is viewed by industry as an essential element in the role of a modern IT manager.
-The course comprises a significant amount of practical work across the four years.
-In particular, Year 1 also features continuous assessments with no final year exam enabling students to monitor progress throughout the year.
+This course provides a unique blend of business and IT subjects which is viewed by industry as an essential element in the role of a modern IT manager.
+The course comprises a significant amount of practical work.
+In particular, Year 1 features continuous assessments with no final year exam, enabling students to monitor progress throughout the year.

-On completion of the programme, students will have a detailed understanding of:
+On completion of the course, students will have a detailed understanding of:

 - Day-to-day IT department management.

-- IT Carlow’s final year industry showcase is attended by leading IT employers.
+- Institute of Technology Carlow’s final year industry showcase is attended by leading IT employers.

-- IT Carlow maintains close relations nationally and internationally with leading industry players.
-For example, TATA Consultancy Services, a leading global Information Technology consultancy, holds a ‘Dragon’s Den’ style competition with IT Carlow where students’ final year projects compete for a €1,500 cash prize (funded by TCS).
+- Institute of Technology Carlow maintains close relations nationally and internationally with leading industry players.
+For example, TATA Consultancy Services, a leading global Information Technology consultancy, holds a ‘Dragon’s Den’ style competition with Institute of Technology Carlow where student’s final year research-based projects which entail a proof-of-concept prototype compete for a €1,500 cash prize (funded by TCS).

 - Exit awards: Higher Certificate in Computing (NFQ 6) after Year 2 and a BSc in Information Technology Management after Year 3 (NFQ Level 7).